-Before chimney sweeping can be performed, the air control knob must be set to its minimum position to prevent soot and ash from entering the HWAM® AutopilotTM.
-Unless the safety fittings for transportation have not already been removed, twist the safety fittings for transportation off the two hooks by using pliers or a screwdriver.
-The smoke shelf and baffle plate is to be removed from the stove before cleaning (drawing F).
+Before chimney sweeping can be performed, the air control knob must be set to its minimum position to prevent soot and ash from entering the HWAM® Autopilot TM.
+Unless the safety fittings for transportation (2 split pins) have not already been removed, start by removing the split pins (drawing B, 7) Remove the top smoke shelf and the two-part steel smoke guide plate from the stove before cleaning.
+(Drawing F).

-- First lift the smoke shelf (1) out of the steel rail (2) at the back of the combustion chamber.
-Next, lower it beneath the holders (3) and slide it out. - Lift each half of the steel smoke plate (4) off the holder (5) behind the smoke pipe, and remove them from the hook (6) beneath the top plate.
+- Lift the smoke shelf (1) out of the combustion chamber. - Unhook each half of the smoke guide plate (2) from the hook (3) under the top plate.